 Note that this type of request should only be made if you are fully confident that you will be satisfied with an artist’s personal interpretation of your order no matter what the outcome.
 You should not request artistic freedom because of indecisiveness, or to try and see what you would like for your custom through trial and error.
 Once you have requested artistic freedom, you will not be able to request large changes to your custom.

 To ensure the artist has a clear understanding of what the player is requesting for a particular custom, it is the player’s responsibility to provide appropriate prompts, descriptions, and references for the edits or coloration that they are requesting.
 Artists will base their interpretation of the edits and colorations on the information given to them (see helpful tips in regard to reference images), and cannot make numerous changes to the order due to indecisiveness or unclear wording.
+Generally, each stage of the process allows for up to three rounds of changes.
+If the player wants additional changes beyond the allotted rounds, they will need to go through the edit queue—please understand that if the artist requests that you go to the edit queue for further changes, it’s not personal, they are following Mycena Cave’s protocol.

 When requesting changes, please keep in mind the following: